 Sleep on it, collect candy with it, bury your head under it, shade your eyes from the light with it . . . the perfect pillow is highly undervalued.

 4. What To Do When It’s Your Turn (and it’s always your turn) by Seth Godin

-I LOVE this book and have shared it with many people in my personal life when I want to share a message of motivation or encouragement.
+We LOVE this book.
+It has the ability to spread motivation and encouragement.
 Buy 3!
 Keep one for yourself and give 2 away.
 Maybe to staff members.
 Maybe to a neighbor.
 Maybe to a young adult in your life.
-My favorite way to give it is to put a post-it on it with the page number of what I wanted them to specifically hear or know.
+Our favorite way to give it is to put a post-it on it with the page number of what you want them to specifically hear or know.
 Powerful stuff.